OpenResty Edge WAF: Enable, Test, and Block Attacks

 Show the rule definition in the Edge language.

-Disable and re-enable WAF
+Disable and Re-enable Individual WAF Rules

 If you find any false positives, you can toggle this switch to disable the corresponding WAF rule individually.